MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/troubleshoot-always-on-vpn.md

 - Is the user an administrator of that local machine?
 Make sure that while running the VPN_Profile.ps1 script that the user has administrator privileges.

-- Do you have additional PowerShell security features enabled?
-Make sure that the PowerShell execution policy is not blocking the script.
+- Do you have other PowerShell security features enabled?
+Make sure that the PowerShell execution policy isn't blocking the script.
 You might consider turning off Constrained Language mode, if enabled, before running the script.
 You can activate Constrained Language mode after the script completes successfully.

 ## Always On VPN client connection issues

 A small misconfiguration can cause the client connection to fail and can be challenging to find the cause.
 An Always On VPN client goes through several steps before establishing a connection.
-When troubleshooting client connection issues, go through the process of elimination with the following:
+When troubleshooting client connection issues, go through the following process of elimination:

 1. Is the template machine externally connected?
-A **whatismyip** scan should show a public IP address that does not belong to you.
+A **whatismyip** scan should show a public IP address that doesn't belong to you.

 2. Can you resolve the Remote Access/VPN server name to an IP address?
 In **Control Panel** > **Network** and **Internet** > **Network Connections**, open the properties for your VPN Profile.
 The value in the **General** tab should be publicly resolvable through DNS.